FROM PATIENT TO PRACTITIONER

 Engaged with the latest research and insights from leading international experts in the field of fascia.

-Began the 4-year medical degree at the prestigious British College of Osteopathic Medicine.
+Began the 4 year degree in Osteopathy & Diploma in Naturopathy at the British College of Osteopathic Medicine.